RimakiTaema/GC2OS-Server/various-tools/Asset preloading flutter app/server_checker/README.md

 4) Generate a `batch_token` in the database through some means (database edit, discord bot, etc.).
 The schema of the table is as follows:

-- id: auto generated primary key, ignore
+- `id`: auto generated primary key, simply ignore

-- token: The key string itself.
-Required field
+- `batch_token`: The key string itself.
+Required field, String value

-- expire_at: Unix timestamp integer of the expiration time.
-Required field.

-- sid, verification_name, verification_id: Not required in the public version.
-Fields for bots to link with 3rd party accounts.
+- `expire_at`: Datetime string of when the token expires.
+Required field, String value (e.g. 2026-11-27 06:37:48.170791)

+- `uses_left`: Amount of uses the token can accrude before it stops working.
+Each time it queries the `/batch` api, this count will decrease by 1.
+Required field, Integer value.

+- `auth_id`, `created_at`, `updated_at`: Simply left blank for local uses.

 5) Open the app and enter the server base URL and token, click download and wait!